jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 ## [Library integration](#library-integration)

-Hypothesis has support for many popular python librarys, including django.
+Hypothesis has support for many popular Python libraries, including django.
 It can infer strategy creation from a Django model or form.
 In a hypothetical example, let's say you have an email address model which is related to a contact model, which is related to an organization